mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Arguments:

-1. type - (*string*, optional) The type of event to remove (e.g. 'onComplete').
+1. type - (*string*, optional) The type of event to remove (e.g. 'complete').
 If no type is specified, removes all events of all types.

 ### Returns: